-All Participants will be required to pledge an intercept of the state-aid portion of their General Purpose Block Grant (GPBG) [I think EPA money may be intercepted as well - does CSFA consider EPA money to be subsumed under the General Purpose Block Grant?] in order to guarantee debt service under the terms of their respective loan agreements.
-The Participants will be required by CSFA to utilize the State Controller's Intercept Mechanism (Section 17199.4, Education Code) to ensure that loan repayments, which in turn become debt service payments debt service payments are paid to the Trustee directly by the State no later than the maturity date specified in each respective loan agreement.
+All Participants will be required to submit to the Controller an intercept notice with scheduled transfers equal to debt service under the terms of their respective loans.
+The Participants will be required by CSFA to utilize the State Controller's Intercept Mechanism (Section 17199.4, Education Code) to ensure that aggregate transfers will cover Note debt service payments and are paid to the Trustee directly by the State in time to pay Note debt service.
 In the event a Participant ceases to Operate, the Trustee, as assignee of the Authority's rights under the Loan Agreement, may accelerate the loan repayments of such Participant.

-Interest will accrue on the face value of the RAN during the term of the loan, with scheduled principal pay downs, and all outstanding principal and interest due at maturity.
-Payments are expected to be repaid by October 31, 2013, and no more than \$6,037,881 shall be outstanding at any one time
+Interest will accrue on the face value of the RAN, with scheduled principal pay downs, and all outstanding principal and interest due at maturity.
+Payments are expected to be repaid by July 2014, and no more than \$4,605,000 shall be outstanding at any one time.